Operator of Trump International Hotel in Vancouver files for bankruptcy

-TA Hotel Management Ltd Partnership (TAHMLP), a unit of Malaysia-based TA Global Bhd, said the temporary closure since March due to COVID-19 impacted the hotel’s business.
+TA Hotel Management Ltd Partnership (TAHMLP), a unit of Malaysia-based TA Global Bhd (TAGL.KL), said the temporary closure since March due to COVID-19 impacted the hotel’s business.

+Vancouver-based developer Holborn Group, which owns the tower, licensed the Trump name for the project under a 2013 agreement.
+The 69-story luxury hotel in downtown Vancouver opened in 2017 amid protests against U.S. President Donald Trump.

 “Its ongoing expenses since the outbreak of COVID-19 and lack of revenue has placed TAHMLP into a position of insolvency,” a statement on the company website said.